bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

 |tag-project-removed|

-Informix is a database management system and can be integrated with |axon-ivy| like any other database system.
+Informix is a database management system and can be integrated with Axon Ivy like any other database system.
 We have removed any special handling for Informix as this is no longer necessary.
 If you are using Informix and have any problems, please contact us.